mattmcd/NaCl/ImageProc/README.md

 Build Setup
 -----------
+UPDATED: Please see setup.txt in parent directory for a step by step setup on a new Ubuntu server.

 There are a few steps needed to configure in order to use OpenCV with NaCl.
 Fortunately, once you become aware of the existence of  [NaCl Ports](https://code.google.com/p/naclports/) they are fairly straight forward.